tirpitz-verus/simple-di/README.md

 ## 6. Plans for the future

-Stuff I want to have before 1.0.0:
-* make this library concurrency friendly

 Dreams for the future:
 * injecting implementations into supertypes (eg. interfaces)
 * don't wrap bean producers in providers if they have only one produce method